pegaltier/backtest-kit/docs/classes/LiveUtils.md

 Utility class for live trading operations.

-Provides simplified access to liveGlobalService.run() with logging.
+Provides simplified access to liveCommandService.run() with logging.
 Exported as singleton instance for convenient usage.

 Features: